Papaflessas: Action in Resistance

 Returning to Constantinople from his successful mission, Papaflessas again came to the attention of the Turkish authorities and had to flee.
-At the end of 1820, he sailed to Aivali of Asia Minor and catechised all scholars of the Big School (as it was called there) while awaiting the arrival of war supplies from Smyrna.
+At the end of 1820, he sailed to Aivali in Asia Minor and catechized all scholars of the Big School (as it was called there) while awaiting the arrival of war supplies from Smyrna.
 From Smyrna he received military supplies and the assurance of additional ammunition if needed.

 Papaflessas traveled to several areas seeking support for a revolution against the Ottoman Empire.
 At the Saint George monastery he called a meeting of Greek authorities and high priests to discuss if the time was right to start the a revolution.
 After heated arguments the meeting was postponed for a later time in the monastery of Agia Lavra.

 In January 1821 meetings took place with Papaflessas recounting his supplies and assurances of support coming from Russia.
 Concerns about the practicalities of war and the uncertainty of the promises of military support led the other participants to propose to secretly jail Flessas in the monastery of Agia Lavra in order to avoid problems for the nation.
 But Papaflessas had armed supporters and no one dared arrest him.
 The synod decided to get further information and the opinion of neighbouring countries before starting a revolution.

-Flessas' problem was with the upper class (landowners) in the villages and municipalities, including the top echelon of the clergy, who did not trust Papaflessas, and his mission was received with a great deal of scepticism and fear.
+Flessas' problem was with the upper class (landowners) in the villages and municipalities, including the top echelon of the clergy, who did not trust Papaflessas, and his mission was received with a great deal of skepticism and fear.
 He felt safer to first approach farmers and peasants, and the poor class of people who were easily magnetized by his speeches looked upon him as the messiah of their freedom.

 After the meeting he went to Kalavryta and met with Nikolaos Souliotis and Asimakis Skaltsas in order for them to write a letter in the first ten days of March 1821 to Oikonomos Eliopoulos.
-Then he retreated to Kalyvia Kalamata waiting for news from Souliotis and Skaltsas and the arrival in Almyros, a small port near Kalamata, of the boat with the war supplies.
-From Kalyvia he went secretly to Gardikion (now Amfeia) near his hometown Poliani and learned that the small boat of Mexis Poriotis arrived in Almyros.
-Papaflessas immediately called his brothers and Nikitas Flessa, the oldest brother, received the ammunitions.
+Then he retreated to Kalyvia, Messenia, waiting for news from Souliotis and Skaltsas and the arrival in Almyros, a small port near Kalamata, of the boat with the war supplies.
+From Kalyvia he went secretly to Gardikion (now Amfeia), near his hometown of Poliani, and learned that the small boat of Mexis Poriotis arrived in Almyros.
+Papaflessas immediately called his brothers, and Nikitas Flessas, the oldest brother, received the ammunition.